-Ulric Maligi (your-ick mowl-uh-ghee) is in his second season (2013-14) at SMU after being named an assistant by Head Coach Larry Brown on May 22, 2012.
+Ulric Maligi (your-ick mowl-uh-ghee) is in his third season (2014-15) at SMU after being named an assistant by Head Coach Larry Brown on May 22, 2012.
 Maligi's responsibilities include on-the-court coaching, scouting and recruiting.
 He also helps with scheduling and assists the academic liaison.

 In his first season (2012-13), the Mustangs led Conference USA in field goal percentage defense (.395) (29th NCAA), which was the best since 1961-62.
 SMU also led C-USA in free throw percentage (.745) while ranking second in scoring defense (62.7).
 SMU's 8-1 starts and 10-5 mark in non-conference play were the best since 2006-07.
 The Mustangs' recruiting class also ranked as high as No. 14 nationally; including McDonald's All-American Keith Frazier and NJCAA All-American Yanick Moreira.

 Maligi came to the Hilltop after spending two seasons (2010-2012) as an assistant coach at Houston.
 In his years at UH, he helped sign a pair of outstanding groups.
 The 2011 class included TaShawn Thomas, an ESPN top-100 signee that was named to the C-USA All-Freshman team in 2011-12 and All-C-USA first team in 2012-13.
 The class of 2012 was ranked in the top 20, and included two ESPN top-100 signees in Danrad "Chicken" Knowles and 2012-13 C-USA Freshman of the Year Danuel House.

 In June 2011, Maligi joined some of the most talented coaches from across the country for the NCAA and BCA Achieving Coaching Excellence (ACE) Program in Indianapolis.
 The ACE Program was created to prepare racial and ethnic minority basketball coaches for success as future head coaches.
 Maligi received training and education in leadership, communication, campus relations, media, community involvement and program management while interacting with current NCAA head coaches, director of athletics and administrators.